ILAE Logo

 Background

 The background is normal.
-Occipital intermittent rhythmic delta activity (OIRDA) may be seen in a third of children with childhood absence epilepsy, at a frequency of 2.5-4 Hz, and may have a notched appearance.
+Occipital intermittent rhythmic delta activity (OIRDA) may be seen in around 20% of cases.

 CAUTION Focal slowing seen consistently in one area right arrow consider structural brain abnormality.